How Much Does a Standby Generator Cost to Install?

 The Automatic Transfer Switch (ATS) monitors utility power and automatically switches to generator power during a power outage.
 The ATS also prevents electrical currents from traveling in the wrong direction across utility lines during power outages, thus allowing for safe connections.

 There are two main types of transfer switches: Manual Non-Automatic Switches and Automatic Transfer Switches.
-Portable generators typically use a manual switch while standby generators use an automatic switch.
+Portable generators are typically connected to a manual switch while standby generators use an automatic switch.

 About Service Entrance Rated and Non-Service Rated Switches